-This community volunteer project started in early 2016 and is researching the history of the wharves and surrounding area of East the Water, Bideford.
-The project is run by Bideford Bay Creatives and helped by a grant from The Peoples Health Trust.
+This community volunteer project started in early 2016 researching and presenting the history of the wharves and surrounding area of East the Water, Bideford.

 The group is keen to attract more volunteers.